matrix-org/thirdroom/docs/protocol/index.md

 - NetworkMessageType

   - An enumeration of the different types of messages that can be passed around in this network protocol.
-This includes the HostSnapshot, PeerJoin, PeerLeft, SpawnDespawnRPC, and EntityUpdates message types.
+This includes the HostSnapshot, PeerEntered, PeerExited, SpawnDespawnRPC, and EntityUpdates message types.
 There is a reserved range of enum integer representations for internal message types.
 Other message types can be defined by users using integer ranges outside of the internally reserved range.

 - PeerInfo